Password cracking: Prevention

 One method of preventing a password from being cracked is to ensure that attackers cannot get access even to the hashed password.
 For example, on the Unix operating system, hashed passwords were originally stored in a publicly accessible file /etc/passwd.
 On modern Unix (and similar) systems, on the other hand, they are stored in the shadow password file /etc/shadow, which is accessible only to programs running with enhanced privileges (i.e., "system" privileges).
-This makes it harder for a malicious user to obtain the hashed passwords in the first instance, however many collections of password hashes have been stolen despite such protection.
+This makes it harder for a malicious user to obtain the hashed passwords in the first instance; many collections of password hashes have been stolen despite such protection.
 And some common network protocols transmit passwords in cleartext or use weak challenge/response schemes.

 The use of salt, a random value unique to each password that is incorporated in the hashing, prevents multiple hashes from being attacked simultaneously and also prevents the creation of pre-computed dictionaries such as rainbow tables.

 Another approach is to combine a site-specific secret key with the password hash, which prevents plaintext password recovery even if the hashed values are purloined.
 However privilege escalation attacks that can steal protected hash files may also expose the site secret.
 A third approach is to use key derivation functions that reduce the rate at which passwords can be guessed.